Do you ever feel intimidated by lasagna?

 Do you need to cook your noodles first?

-One thing about this lasagna that is different than most lasagnas is that you do not have to cook your noodles before you bake it – just layer the uncooked noodles in your lasagna and they will soften while the lasagna bakes!
+For this lasagna, you do not have to cook your noodles before you bake it – just layer the uncooked noodles in your lasagna and they will soften while the lasagna bakes!

 How long to cook lasagnA?

 Because the noodles need time to soften, this lasagna does need to cook for 1 hour.

 If you know that you are going to have a busy day, you could easily prep this lasagna in the morning and keep it covered in your fridge until you are ready for it to bake.

 This lasagna also makes a great freezer meal or a meal to take to someone who could use a delicious homemade meal – I love to take it to friends when they have a baby.

 Covering your lasagna

 One question we frequently are asked is if it is really necessary to cover a lasagna with aluminum foil while it cooks and our answer is always YES – it’s very important!

 If you don’t cover it while it bakes, the top of the lasagna will dry out.